 - Package Policy

-This policy is meant for the building structure as its name suggests.
+As is evident by the name, this policy is meant for the structure of the building.
 It also covers damages caused to the structure.
 This policy is useful for owners of houses or a building if they are renting out space for residential or commercial purposes.

 Homeowners can buy a building policy for multiple years.

 A package policy covers the contents of a building along with its structure.
 The contents may include household goods, furniture, appliances, gadgets, and jewellery.
 The policy covers all of this along with the structure of the building.

 - Rent expenses for alternative accommodation.
 This facility can be availed up to a limited period or till the house is rebuilt (whichever is earlier).

 - Public liability in case of damage to property.
 It also covers compensation payable to a person who has suffered injuries due to the property’s structural damages.